-Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments Rey Performance indicator renormance measures Status Current median processing time is 48 days for development applications.
+Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments noy i oriormanoo marcator 1 orrormanco modeares respondible emesi, immig Otarao Current median processing time is 48 days for development applications.
 This figure excludes s.96 and Median Development Application Director Development and s.82A statistics as per current Department of Planning processing time Regulation Quarterly Ongoing statistic gathering methodology.
-Median processing times for all applications is 60 days with 70 per cent Manager Development Median processing time for 100% of applications was below 50 of applications having a processing Assessment Services days which is very positive.
-Moreover, all Express DA's were time of 50 days Ongoing determined within the standard timeframe of 32 days.
-Priority 2 Key Performance Indicators Director Operations 4th For Annual maintenance expenditure refer to budget cost Annual maintenance expenditure Quarter Ongoing centres.
+Median processing times for all applications is 60 days with 70 per cent Median processing time for 100% of applications was below 50 of applications having a processing Assessment Services days which is very positive.
+Moreover, all Express DA's were Driegity 2 Key Berfermane time of 50 days Ongoing determined within the standard timeframe of 32 days.
+Priority 2 Key Performance Indicators indicators Director Operations 4th For Annual maintenance expenditure refer to budget cost Annual maintenance expenditure Quarter Ongoing centres.
+Annual maintenance expenditure Quarter Origoing centres.
 Building Maintenance - 55% Council approved work completed.
 Of 206 jobs, 84 Trade & 29 Contractor completed.
 Passenger Fleet - 70% replaced : Operational Fleet - approx 85 per cent maintenance work Manager Engineering 45% replaced, consultation with groups ongoing; program completed Services Ongoing Road & Footpath Maintenance - approx 60% completed.
-Land and Environment Court costs Director Development and . . (\$) Regulation Quarterly Ongoing The Land and Environment Court costs for the December Manager Development quarter were \$344,963 which is well below the year to date Land and Environment Court costs do Assessment Services 4th quarterly budget of \$675,000.
+5 5 · D'and and David and Land Land and Environment Court costs Director Development and (\$) Regulation Quarterly Ongoing The Land and Environment Court costs for the December Manager Development quarter were \$344,963 which is well below the year to date Land and Environment Court costs do Assessment Services 4th quarterly budget of \$675,000.
 This is \$330,037 below the year not exceed budget Quarter to date budget amount.
-Current Development Application Director Development and - · There are currently 373 DA's being processed.
-This is well numbers Regulation Ongoing Ongoing within the 450 limit in place.
-Manager Development As at Descent on 2007, the number of suitates disc enables tions Manager Development As at December 2007, the number of outstanding applications Assessment Services (DA's, S96 and S82A reviews) was 373 which is significantly Community action with least applications less than 450 Ongoing (17%) below the desired threshold of 450 applications.
-Community satisfaction with local Director Operations A draft survey has been designed and will be sent out roads, drainage, footpaths and Director Operations 0 during the 3rd quarter for results to be provided by the 4th traffic (weighted average) Ongoing Ongoing quarter.
-50 per cent community satisfaction Director Or cretions This will be included in the community commuted in the first second sector is the with local roads, drainage, footpaths Director Operations This will be included in the community consultation process to and traffic (weighted average) 31/10/2007 be undertaken in the 4th quarter.
+Current Development Application not exceed budget Director Development and There are currently 373 DA's being processed.
+This is well numbers Regulation Ongoing Ongoing within the 450 limit in place. - Summer Singering gg Manager Development As at December 2007, the number of outstanding applications Number of undetermined development Assessment Services (DA's, S96 and S82A reviews) was 373 which is significantly applications less than 450 Ongoing (17%) below the desired threshold of 450 applications.
+Community satisfaction with local A draft survey has been designed and will be sent out roads, drainage, footpaths and Director Operations during the 3rd quarter for results to be provided by the 4th traffic (weighted average) Ongoing Ongoing quarter.
+50 per cent community satisfaction with local roads, drainage, footpaths Director Operations This will be included in the community consultation process to and traffic (weighted average) 31/10/2007 be undertaken in the 4th quarter.